A martingale approach to continuous-time marginal structural models: Weighted additive hazard regression

-\begin{theorem} We assume that \begin{enumerate} \item The $P$-intensity of $D$ with respect to the filtration $\F_t$, $\lambda^D$ is dominated by an integrable function $G$, \item (Positivity) Both the ``at-risk'' groups in the counterfactual trial are always present, i.e. for every $s \in [0, T]$, \item There exist integrable and left continuous functions with right limits $\beta^0$ and $\beta^1$ such that $\beta = ( \beta^0 , \beta^1)^T$ and such that
+\begin{theorem} We assume that: \begin{enumerate}[(1)] \item[(1)] The $P$-intensity of $D$ with respect to the filtration $\F_t$, $\lambda^D$ is dominated by an integrable function $G$. \item[(2)](Positivity) Both the ``at-risk'' groups in the counterfactual trial are always present, that is,